When Chronic Illness or Life Circumstances Affect Your Holidays Negatively

 I’ve created some holiday checklists here for those with chronic illness, and those who want to lend a helping hand.
 Holiday seasons are a time for fun and bonding, yet they can also be stressful periods, more so for some than others.

 Whilst many are out shopping for gifts, there are single mothers struggling to provide a simple meal for their children.
 Whilst many are drinking in celebration, there are also many who are drinking to drown their sorrows.
 Whilst many are hopping from party to party, others are under their covers crying all alone in pain.
 The list of contrasts doesn’t end here.

-It is not uncommon for them to start creating holiday checklists, and start planning a month or two in advance, just so that they will be able to ‘perform their duties’.
-For those who have loved ones with chronic illnesses, perhaps you’d like to help, but have no clue on how to do so.
+It is not uncommon for them to create holiday checklists.
+Many of them start planning a month or two in advance, just so that they will be able to ‘perform their duties’.
+For those who have loved ones with chronic illness, perhaps you’d like to help, but have no clue on how to do so.

 - Schedule in Time for Breaks.
 Have you scheduled in some rest time both before and after each activity?
 It’s easy to become absorbed in all the fun and festivities.
 But chronic illness has a way of demanding payback later.
 Don’t fear it, but don’t neglect pacing your energy levels.

 - Ration Your Energy Wisely.
 Will this dish/decor/routine/task really make a big difference?
 Is it worth spending your limited energy supply on, or is there an easier alternative?

 - Ration Your Energy Further.
 Is this obligation a necessary one to fulfil?
 Or would it be better to spend that energy on something more meaningful instead?

 - Simplify and Improvise.
 Is this a task you can simplify?
 Instead of creating something from scratch, perhaps part of it can be pre-made?
 Instead of hauling a pile of groceries or presents home, perhaps you can shop online?